jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.5 DiffOfGaussianFilter

-Performs a Difference of Gaussian (DoG) filter on an image..
+Performs a Difference of Gaussian (DoG) filter on an image.

 *Parameters*: